espressif/esp-idf/docs/en/about.rst

     The {IDF_TARGET_NAME} is a 2.4 GHz Wi-Fi Bluetooth Low Energy combo SoC, which integrates a 32-bit RISC-V RV32IMC single-core processor.

+.. only:: esp32c6

+    This is documentation of `ESP-IDF <https://github.com/espressif/esp-idf>`_, the framework to develop applications for {IDF_TARGET_NAME}.

+    The {IDF_TARGET_NAME} is a 2.4 GHz Wi-Fi, Bluetooth Low Energy, and 802.15.4 Thread/Zigbee combo SoC, which integrates a 32-bit RISC-V RV32IMAC single-core processor.

 .. figure:: ../_static/about-doc.png
     :align: center
     :alt: Espressif IoT Integrated Development Framework